 Erosion and Sediment Control Innovation in Highway Construction

-The presentation will provide an overview of new concepts for temporary erosion control and adaptive management that were piloted on a highway expansion project on the TransCanada Highway in Northwestern Ontario where high erosion risks were identified during design.
+This presentation will provide an overview of new concepts for temporary erosion control and adaptive management piloted on a TransCanada Highway expansion project in Northwestern Ontario, where high risks of erosion were identified during design.

-In order to achieve better performance in erosion and sediment control, the Ontario Ministry of Transportation (MTO) aimed to shift the focus of its efforts during highway construction to erosion control at the source, not solely sediment control at receptors, using a risk-based approach and an adaptive management process.
+In order to achieve better performance in erosion and sediment control (ESC), the Ontario Ministry of Transportation (MTO) shifted the focus of its efforts during construction from sediment control at receptors to erosion control at the source, using a risk-based approach and an adaptive management process.